 Comments

 1. Omg!
-Excellent and bursting with Spring flavors.
-I didn’t plan ahead for all the chopping, but it was well worth the effort.
-I used both 2 Tbsp tarragon and a handful of chopped mint.
-The mint gave the dish a lovely finish.
-Thank you for the recipe
+Excellent pasta primavera recipe, bursting with spring flavors.
+I used both tarragon and the mint and felt the mint gave the dish a lovely finish.
+Thank you for a great recipe!

 2. Another great recipe!
 I didn’t add the yogurt, and opted for the good olive oil drizzle.
 I bought pecorino cheese for this dish, and wow it’s delicious.
 I like how this pasta dish is light, healthy, and showcases spring’s beautiful veggies and herbs.